micpro7/HomeBridge-UXC/readme.md

-Here’s a polished README.md suitable for your GitHub repository.

-:::writing{variant=“document” id=“84271”}

 HomeBridge-UXC

 A lightweight ARM64 Homebridge container built specifically for OpenWrt using Alpine Linux, designed to run under UXC/crun with persistent storage.